Fitness For Service Evaluations

 - Reactors

-We perform FFS assessments in accordance with API 579 to extend equipment life, as well as fatigue and brittle fracture analysis.
-We have performed numerous FFS assessments for clients including the O/G and Chemical industries, including pressure vessel fatigue life evaluations, assessment of undocumented equipment, and critical flaw sizing assessments.
+We perform Fitness for Service assessments in accordance with API 579 / ASME 579 FFS-1 to extend equipment life.
+This work includes assessments for clients in various industries, including pressure vessel fatigue life evaluations, assessment of undocumented equipment, and critical flaw sizing assessments.

 Core asset failure can have far reaching consequences, which impact reputation, scheduling, and your bottom line.
-Fitness for Service evaluations often result in lower maintenance & operating costs as well as improved plant safety.
+FFS evaluations often result in lower maintenance & operating costs as well as improved plant safety.
 Read our article on Fitness for Service in Stainless Steel World.
 (PDF).

 Fitness for Service Related Links